omnirom/blog/_posts/2017-12-31-omni-oreo-weekly-builds-started.md

 layout: post
 title: "OmniROM Oreo (8.1) weekly builds started"
 date: 2017-12-31 00:00:00 -0500
-excerpt: "Happy new Year 2018.
-As of today were starting our weekly builds for Android O (8.1) with 3 devices."
+excerpt: "Happy new Year 2018!
+As of today we are starting our weekly builds for Android O (8.1) with 3 devices."
 categories:
 - development
 tags: